nus-cs2030s/2223-s2/docs/labs/lab3-question.md

 ## Goal

 This is a continuation of Lab 2.
 Lab 3 changes some of the requirements of Lab 2 and adds some new things to the world that we are simulating.
-The goal is to demonstrate that, when OO-principles are applied properly, we can adapt our code to changes in the requirement with less effort.
+The goal is to demonstrate that, when OO-principles are applied properly, we can adapt our code to changes in the requirements with less effort.

 Lab 3 also involves writing your own generic classes.